- What is System Design?

 - The next module will be Programming Constructs where you will study Functions, Recursion, Pointers, Structures, Unions, Dynamic Arrays, and Asymptotic Notations.
 Both of these modules will take 7 weeks each.

-- After completing the beginner modules, you will move forward to the intermediate level focused on Problem Solving & CS fundamentals where you will be taught all the necessary data structures and algorithms like Stack & Queue, Binary Trees, Tries, Hashmap & Heap, Dynamic Programming and Graph Algorithms, etc.
+- After completing the beginner modules, you will move forward to the intermediate level focused on problem-solving & CS fundamentals where you will be taught all the necessary data structures and algorithms like Stack and queue, Binary Trees, Tries, Hashmap and heap, Dynamic Programming and Graph Algorithms, etc.

 There will be optional electives for advanced programmers as the last module where you can choose one or more electives from Advanced DSA, Concurrent Programming, and Product Management.
 Each of these electives will take approximately 4 weeks to complete.

-2. Software Design and Architecture Specialization by University of Alberta
+2. Software Design and Architecture Specialization by the University of Alberta

 You will study how to apply design ideas, patterns, and architectures to construct reusable and flexible software applications and systems in the Software Design and Architecture Specialization.
 You’ll learn how to use visual notation to express and document the design and architecture of a software system.

-It is a specialization comprising four full-fledged courses on topics such as Object-Oriented Design, Design Pattern, Software Architecture, and Service-Oriented Architecture.
+It is a specialization comprising four full-fledged courses on topics such as Object-Oriented Design, Design patterns, Software Architecture, and Service-Oriented Architecture.